MWDelaney/bootstrap-3-shortcodes/readme.txt

 == Changelog ==

+= 3.3.9 =
+* Tested to work with WordPress 4.6
+* Fixed bug in [collapse] (thanks who all who reported it)
+* Note PHP 5.3 or greater requirement in documentation
+* Update documentation for clarity
+* Fix issue with xclass in active tabs (thanks who all who reported it!)

 = 3.3.8 =
 * Tested to work with WordPress 4.5
 * Set a default "active" slide in carousel if none is specified
 * Add shortcode for responsive embeds
 * Correct some non-latin characters displaying incorrectly
 * Add filter to hook into tabs for things like tab history (thanks, Jason Maners!)